 Swissquote has high stock and ETF commissions.
 Prices are far higher than the average fees of some competitor brokers in the same league and significantly higher than discount brokers' commissions.

 The stock trading fee calculation is volume-based and transparent.
-Let's have a quick overview of trading fee terms for the US, UK, Germany, Japan, and Hong Kong:
+Let's have a quick overview of trading fee terms for the available stock exchanges:

 If you prefer stock trading on margin or short sale, you should check Swissquote's financing rates.

 Financing rates or margin rate is charged when you trade on margin or short a stock.
 This basically means that you borrow money or stocks from your broker to trade, for which you have to pay interest.
 This is the financing rate and it can be a significant proportion of your trading costs.

 Swissquote financing rates are average but higher than at the competitors in our comparison.
 The financing rates vary based on the base currency of your margin account.

 |USD margin rate||4.7%||-||3.1%|

 |EUR margin rate||3.0%||-||0.8%|